SOFTER

 From a translational perspective, SOFTER offers a powerful tool for personalized medicine.
 It enables predictive assessments of patient-specific treatment responses, including those to novel immunotherapeutics, in a controlled and reproducible in vitro environment.
 Furthermore, by integrating deep learning to analyze complex datasets generated from the platform, SOFTER will provide actionable insights into treatment efficacy and resistance mechanisms, supporting its adoption by pharmaceutical and clinical research communities.
 Aligned with the 4R principles (Replace, Reduce, Refine, Reuse animal models), SOFTER offers an ethical, cost-effective, and predictive alternative to animal testing, accelerating the development of precision oncology solutions for endometrial cancer.

-Expected results
+Expected outcomes

 SOFTER aims to develop an advanced Soft-ToC with better predictive potential than conventional assays.
 SOFTER will be specifically designed to mimic the major features of EC tumor microenvironment: hypoxia, a dense ECM matching EC rigidity, as well as resident